ytakefuji/openai/README.md

 $ python -m Bard "use google phrase search with 'yoshiyasu takefuji' and find who is yoshiyasu takefuji?"

 # Exercises
-1. Interacting with ChatGPT, EdgeGPT and Bard respectively makes a cookie editor in Python for Chrome on your operating system to show all information of cookies and extract the value of "__Secure-1.PSID".
+1. Interacting with ChatGPT, Bing.com or EdgeGPT, and Bard respectively makes a cookie editor in Python for Chrome on your operating system to show all information of cookies and extract the value of "__Secure-1.PSID".